-The best esports stocks depend on your portfolio and investment goals — while volatility can be ideal for day traders, long-term investors will want to look to stocks with steadier gains over time.
+The best esports stocks depend on your portfolio and investment goals – while volatility can be ideal for day traders, long-term investors in India and around the world will want to look to stocks with steadier gains over time.

 7 esports stocks to watch